Raven-Symoné: 2002–2007: That's So Raven, The Cheetah Girls, and This Is My Time

-In 2006, she starred in the drama For One Night, which was based on a true story.
-Its premiere was on February 6, 2006, with the station Lifetime Movie Network.
-She portrayed the role of Briana McCallister, inspired by the true story of a black teenager who shook up a small town where high school proms had been racially segregated for decades.
-During this time, she also disengaged from the Disney Channel.
-In the same year, she continued her role in The Cheetah Girls 2, The film was directed by Kenny Ortega and produced by Grammy-winner Whitney Houston.
+In 2006, she starred in the drama For One Night.
+In the same year, she continued her previous role as Galleria in The Cheetah Girls 2.
 She served as executive producer of the film.
 The film brought in more than 8 million viewers opening night, making it (at the time) Disney Channel's most-watched movie and highest-rated Disney Channel program of the year 2006.
 She starred in the Disney Channel Crossover Episode That's So Suite Life of Hannah Montana alongside Miley Cyrus, Dylan Sprouse and Cole Sprouse.
-Later that year, she provided her voice for Marti Brewster in, Everyone's Hero, which was distributed by 20th Century Fox, and released theatrically on September 15, 2006.
-Everyone's Hero had a moderate performance at the box office, earning only $16 million worldwide during its theatrical run, but the film was not released in several major countries.
+Later that year, she provided her voice for Marti Brewster in Everyone's Hero, which was released theatrically on September 15, 2006.